CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.July 2017

 Why didn’t the academics and scholars find this simple little model?

 Planck Units: In the six years from conception to publishing, 1899-1905, Max Planck worked with five universal physical constants to define an essential reality and base platform for measurement.
 The result was four Planck base units: Planck Time, Planck Length, Planck Mass and Planck Charge that were “…properties of nature and not from any human construct.”
 Although engaged by many over time, the Planck numbers did not command basic respect across the entire scientific community.
 Not until 2001 when Frank Wilczek (MIT, Nobel laureate 2004) wrote a series of three articles for Physics Today, Scaling Mt.
-Planck, did I, II, III, these Planck units begin to move beyond numerology into wide-scale acceptability.
+Planck, did I, II, III, these Planck units begin to move beyond numerology and into wide-scale acceptability.

 By that time, the big bang theory had gained the high ground.
 Nobody thought to follow simple nested or combinatorial geometries back to the Planck Length.
 Nobody thought to multiply the Planck units by 2.
 It took a huge amount of naïveté and almost no knowledge of cosmological models to bias one’s point of view.
 It also required discounting our commonsense view promulgated by Isaac Newton that space and time are absolute.
 In so doing, a more relational model (as suggested in 1715 by Leibniz) could be entertained.

 Today, there are three simultaneous research projects to define this model more completely:

 • Measuring an Expanding Universe Using Planck Units (work still in progress)

 • The Thrust of the Universe: What is it? (work still in progress)

 • Visualizing the Universe (work still in progress)

 We invite your comments and questions about our simple, highly-integrated, mathematical model of the Universe and the study of each notation.

 Thank you. – Bruce Camber